Views and Trees FAQ

 Before purchasing the property, you should 1) investigate whether the city has view ordinances, as well as their relative strength; 2) check whether the property has the right to unobstructed views over neighboring property (known as a view easement); and 3) if applicable, what rules concerning views are contained in the homeowners' association's CCR.

-If you can already anticipate a problem with a view (perhaps a neighbor has a small tree growing already), discuss it with the neighbor before you purchase the land to gauge his amenability toward trimming or even removing the tree (likely at your expense).
+If you can already anticipate a problem with a view, discuss it with the neighbor before you purchase the land to gauge his amenability toward trimming or even removing the tree.

 If the land has no current view easement from a neighboring property (a view easement is a written agreement by owners of adjacent property not to obstruct your view), inquire about the opportunity to purchase one, or the neighbor's willingness to agree at no cost.
 Before you ask about obtaining a view easement, carefully consider what you're willing to pay for the continuing benefit of an unobstructed view.